Colombia

 Apply through the Cancillería or in-country migration processes as rules allow.

-- Verify allowed stay length on the official migration site for each family member.
+- Verify allowed stay length on the official migration site for each family member before you travel.

-- Working without the correct migrant category is risky — line up employer or independent visa advice.
+- Working without the correct migrant category is risky — line up employer or independent visa advice before you take local payroll.

 Migrant visa — national categories